A Fine Parent

 Known as the “halo effect,” the term was first used by psychologist Edward Thorndike in a 1920s study.
 It is human nature to judge.
 The better a person presents themselves, the better we judge them to be.
 We see attractive people as nicer, trustworthy or successful in all areas of their lives.

-Here’s a little secret though — looking beautiful doesn’t require a big change or a lot of work.
+Here’s a little secret though — looking fashionable doesn’t require a big change or a lot of work.
 All you need is to make some time for yourself to raise your style game.

 [Read more…]